sine2pi/audio-embeddings/README.md

-# FrequencyBandRotary: Optimized for ASR Models
+# FrequencyBandRotary: Optimized for ASR Models - Experimental

 The FrequencyBandRotary approach is particularly well-suited for ASR models because it mirrors how speech signals naturally organize across the frequency spectrum.
 Let me elaborate on why this design is especially powerful for speech recognition: